 So, as we are already aware of that thing that we need extra inputs and space to record more instruments simultaneously, which is not possible with homes studios.
 In this situation, you need more space in your room and more inputs in your audio interface.

 Suppose, you want to record a whole drum set in your homes studio and you only have a 4 channel audio interface so how could you connect the 8 mics used in recording drums.
 Or think about the space needed to record the whole set of drums.

-there are so many things that your need at some point which upgrades your home studio into a semi-pro studio.
+there are so many things that you need at some point that upgrades your home studio into a semi-pro studio.